Smooth newt: Habitat and ecology

 Sun-exposed, stagnant, shallow water bodies with abundant vegetation but without fish, such as this ditch, are typical breeding sites.

-Mainly a lowland species, the smooth newt is only exceptionally found above 1000 m.
-This species shows a wide habitat breadth, as it's able to thrive in a wide array of terrestrial and aquatic environments.
-On land, it occurs in wooded areas (dense conifer woods are avoided) but also in more open areas such as damp meadows, field edges, parks and gardens.
-It can also tolerate human disturbance and urban environments.
-The newts hide under structures such as logs or stones or in small mammal burrows.
-Smooth newts may also climb vegetation, although the exact function of this is not currently known.
+The smooth newt is primarily a lowland species, though it can occasionally be found at elevations above 1000 m.
+This species has a wide habitat breadth, as it is able to thrive in a variety of terrestrial and aquatic environments.
+On land, it inhabits wooded areas (dense coniferous woods are avoided), as well as more open areas such as damp meadows, field edges, parks, and gardens.
+It can also tolerate human disturbance and urban environments and will hide under structures such as logs or stones or in small mammal burrows.
+Smooth newts may also climb vegetation, although the exact function of this behaviour is currently unknown.

-Freshwater breeding sites are typically sun-exposed, free from fish, stagnant, water-filled permanently or for at least three months of the year, close to similar water bodies, and have shallow areas with abundant water plants.
-They can range from small puddles to larger ponds or shallow parts of lakes.
-Water quality is less important; pH values from 4 (more acidic) to 9.6 (more alkaline) are tolerated and in Germany, smooth newts have even been found in slightly brackish water.
-They often share breeding sites with other amphibians, including other newts; in northern France, ponds with five newt species – smooth, palmate, alpine, northern crested and marbled (T. marmoratus) newt – have been described.
+Freshwater breeding sites are usually exposed to the sun, free from fish, and filled with stagnant water for at least three months of the year.
+They are typically close to similar bodies of water and have shallow areas with an abundance of water plants.
+These sites can range in size from small puddles to larger ponds or shallow parts of lakes.
+Water quality is less important, with pH values ranging from 4 (more acidic) to 9.6 (more alkaline) being tolerated.
+In Germany, smooth newts have even been found in slightly brackish water.
+They often share breeding sites with other amphibians, including other newts.
+In northern France, for example, there are ponds with five newt species: smooth, palmate, alpine, northern crested and marbled (T. marmoratus) newt – have been described.

 Lifecycle and behaviour

-Smooth newts live on land during most of the year and are mainly nocturnal.
-They also usually hibernate on land, often in congregations of several newts in winter shelters such as under logs or in burrows (but they can be active during mild weather).
-The efts turn into mature adults at two to three years, and the newts can reach an age of 6–14 years in the wild.
-The newts recognise familiar territory using smell and visual cues, but could not orient themselves in experiments when they were transported far away from the home range.
+Smooth newts live on land for most of the year and are mainly nocturnal.
+They also usually hibernate on land, often in groups of several individuals in winter shelters, such as under logs or in burrows, but they can be active during mild weather.
+The efts turn into mature adults at two to three years of age, and newts can live for 6–14 years in the wild.
+The newts recognise familiar territory using smell and visual cues, but they are unable to orient themselves in experiments when they were transported far away from the home range.